SikoticVinyl/ai-case-study/README.md

 ## Overview and Origin

-* Name of company
+* **Name of company:** Nvidia

-* When was the company incorporated?
+* **When was NVIDIA incorporated?** NVIDIA was incorporated in California in April 1993 and reincorporated in Delaware in April 1998.

-* Who are the founders of the company?
+* **Who are the founders of the company?** Jensen Huang, Chris Malachowsky and Curtis Priem.

 * How did the idea for the company (or project) come about?